 Forget to turn off a stove, lock the house when they leave, or take care of a child left in their care

-Unlike people with age-related changes in memory, people with dementia are unaware of their memory loss and often deny that they have such loss.
+In the early stages of dementia, people may be aware of their memory loss.
+But as dementia progresses, they, unlike people with age-related changes in memory, become unaware of their memory loss and often deny that they have such loss.

 Finding the right word, naming objects, understanding language, and doing, planning, and organizing daily activities become more and more difficult.
 People with dementia eventually become disoriented, not knowing what time or even what year it is or where they are.
 Their personality may change.
 They may become more irritable, anxious, paranoid, inflexible, or disruptive.

 There are many forms of dementia.
-Alzheimer disease is the most common.
+Alzheimer disease Alzheimer Disease Alzheimer disease is a progressive loss of mental function, characterized by degeneration of brain tissue, including loss of nerve cells, the accumulation of an abnormal protein called beta-amyloid... read more is the most common.
 Most forms of dementia progressively worsen until the person's death.

 Some conditions that increase the risk of heart and blood vessel disorders (such as high blood pressure, high levels of cholesterol, and diabetes) seem to increase the risk of dementia.

-Depression can cause a type of memory loss (called pseudodementia) that resembles memory loss due to dementia.
+Depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more can cause a type of memory loss (called pseudodementia) that resembles memory loss due to dementia.
 Also, dementia commonly causes depression.
 Thus, determining whether dementia or depression is the cause of memory loss can be difficult.
 However, people with memory loss due to depression, unlike those with dementia, are aware of their memory loss and complain about it.
 Also, they rarely forget important current events or personal matters and usually have other symptoms, such as intense sadness, sleeping problems (too little or too much), sluggishness, or loss of appetite.